 However, during rough weather, night vision scopes can be blind.
 You also will not be able to find your prey if it is camouflaged or hiding behind an obstacle.

 Night vision devices are light-sensitive and can be damaged with bright light exposure.
-Therefore, you cannot use them in the daytime.

 In short, thermal scopes are good for detection and can be used in almost all conditions.
 On the other hand, night vision scopes are to be used at night and can render better images.